Postpartum Doula Services

 From the information gathered we come up with a plan which includes how many visits I’ll make and for how long.
 Often, during my first visit, I arrive a little earlier to get acquainted with your family, and your sleep set up and to see how your bedtime routine is managed.
 All of this will help me to set up a sleep plan that is perfect for your family.

 The goal is always to move toward less and less visits and to leave you with a routine and a fully rested family.
 I’ve worked with families for as little as one night, and as much as 4 months 2-3 nights a week.
-The amount of time I spend with your family will depend on many factors and can usually be estimated after the first visit.
+The amount of time I spend with your family will depend on many factors and can usually be estimated after the initial meeting.

 You can choose day or night doula services or both!
 Below I've outlined a little bit about what each service might look like for you.